 The Child Nutrition department is made up of a team of food and nutrition professionals that are dedicated to students' health, well being and their ability to learn.
 We support learning by promoting healthy habits for lifelong nutrition and fitness practices.

 Meals, foods and beverages sold or served at schools meet state and federal requirements which are based on the USDA Dietary Guidelines.
-Students are provided with access to a variety of affordable and appealing foods to meet the health and nutrition needs of students.
+Students are provided with access to a variety of foods to meet their health and nutrition needs.

 Childhood Hunger in WV